 We have entered into an investors' rights agreement with each of the purchasers of preferred stock listed above.
-Under this agreement, these and other stockholders and warrant holders are entitled to registration rights with respect to their shares of common stock issuable upon the automatic conversion of their preferred stock upon the closing of this offering.
+Under this agreement, these and other stockholders and warrant holders are entitled to registration rights with respect to their shares of common stock that were issued upon the automatic conversion of their preferred stock upon the closing of our initial public offering.
 For additional information, see "Description of Capital Stock - Registration Rights."